-For my Algorithms 1 course in Fall 2013, the final project was a choice between building a web search engine and a Sudoku solver.
+For my Algorithms 1 course in Fall 2013, the final project was a choice between building a web search engine and an NxN Sudoku solver.
 Our prof told us that for the search engine he would give us a bunch of guidelines and classes to start us off, but wouldn’t give us anything for the Sudoku problem – it was billed as the more ‘open ended’ and ‘challenging’ of the two.
 Being a nerd, I decided that I had to do the Sudoku Solver, and started reading online about Sudoku solving.
 I read that no less than Dr Donald Knuth had thought and written about this, and he had described an algorithm to solve a Sudoku puzzle – Algorithm X+Dancing Links.
 I decided I would take a shot at using his technique to write a Sudoku Solver in Java.
-And thus an assigment that should have taken a week to do ended up swallowing the better part of a month as I struggled with understanding Knuth’s paper, and then implementing a Solver in Java.
+And thus an assigment that should have taken a week to do ended up swallowing the better part of a month as I struggled with understanding Knuth’s paper and then implementing a Solver in Java.
 I believe my Algorithm X implementation is one of the few ones in Java (at least, I couldn’t find much online).

 Anyway, here goes.